Nonisothermal Richards flow in porous media with cross diffusion: Introduction

-This paper is organized as follows.
-In the next section we start with an introduction of the main physical quantities, the presentation of the governing equations of the model of interest, followed by the constitutive relations and main mathematical hypotheses.
-In subsection \ref{SolConc} we present the concept of weak solutions called variational entropy solution.
-Section \ref{sec.apriori} is devoted to the derivation of the entropy balance equation which is the starting point for obtaining a priori estimates for smooth solutions.
-In Section \ref{sec.weakstab}, we deal with the weak sequential stability for smooth solutions.
-In Section \ref{sec.appr}, we introduce the approximate problem using different regularization parameters.
-The existence of solutions to the approximate system is shown using the Leray-Schauder fixed point argument.
-Finally, using the compactness results established in Section \ref{sec.weakstab}, we perform the limit as the time-discretization and the regularization parameters go to zero, obtaining finally a solution of the degenerate system.
-We conclude the article with an Appendix where we present some auxiliary technical results.
+The paper is organized as follows.
+In Section\ref{sec.phys}, we introduce the key physical quantities, present the governing equations of the model, and state the constitutive relations together with the main mathematical assumptions.
+Section\ref{sec.sol} is devoted to the notion of weak solutions, referred to as weak variational entropy solutions, and contains the main result on weak sequential stability for smooth solutions.
+In Section\ref{sec.apriori}, we derive the necessary a priori estimates, while Section\ref{sec.pass} addresses the passage to the limit.
+Finally, an appendix collects several auxiliary technical results used throughout the analysis.